 How to make a complaint

 Do you have a complaint about an elected official?
-Individuals who wish to make formal complaints must do so by submitting a complaint through the Whistle-blower Program.
-All reports to the Whistle-blower Program will be handled in confidence in accordance with City policies.
+Individuals who wish to make formal complaints can do so through:

 Phone: 1-866-505-5039 (independent external phone line)

 All Calgarians, including City employees and service providers, can also report concerns to the Whistle-blower Program (WBP).

 Established by Council in 2007, the Whistle-blower Program provides a confidential process for Calgarians and City employees to report suspected acts of waste and/or wrongdoing involving City employees, contractors, suppliers, agencies, and commissions.
 The Whistle-blower Program was created to support The City’s Code of Conduct for Administration (City employees) and is operated independently by the City Auditor’s Office.

 Please note: only investigations that result in a finding of a breach of a code of conduct are made public.